Subnet Calculator

 Practical Subnetting Examples

-Consider a common scenario: you have been assigned the 10.0.0.0/24 block and need to split it among four departments.
-By using an ip subnet calculator, you can determine that four equal subnets require a /26 prefix, giving each department 64 total addresses and 62 usable hosts.
-The resulting subnets would be 10.0.0.0/26, 10.0.0.64/26, 10.0.0.128/26, and 10.0.0.192/26.
-If one department needs more hosts, you might allocate a /25 (126 usable) to it and split the remaining /25 into two /26 blocks.
-This kind of variable-length subnet masking (VLSM) is a direct benefit of CIDR-based subnetting.
+Consider a common scenario.
+You have been assigned the 10.0.0.0/24 block and need to split it among four departments.
+This calculator’s split planner shows that four equal subnets require a /26 prefix.
+Each department gets 64 total addresses and 62 usable hosts.
+The resulting subnets are 10.0.0.0/26, 10.0.0.64/26, 10.0.0.128/26, and 10.0.0.192/26.
+If one department needs more hosts, allocate a /25 (126 usable) to it.
+Then split the remaining /25 into two /26 blocks.
+This variable-length subnet masking (VLSM) is a direct benefit of CIDR-based subnetting.

 When to Use This Tool